Carlo Buonaparte

-Carlo Maria Buonaparte or Charles-Marie Bonaparte (27 March 1746 – 24 February 1785) was a Corsican lawyer and diplomat, best known as the father of Napoleon Bonaparte and grandfather of Napoleon III.
+Carlo Maria Buonaparte (27 March 1746 – 24 February 1785), also known as Carlo Maria di Buonaparte and Charles-Marie Bonaparte, was a Corsican attorney and politician, best known as the father of Napoleon Bonaparte and grandfather of Napoleon III.

-Buonaparte served briefly as a personal assistant to revolutionary leader Pasquale Paoli, fighting with the Corsican forces during the French conquest of Corsica.
-With the island conquered and the resistance defeated, Buonaparte eventually rose to become Corsica's representative to the court of Louis XVI.
-Twenty years after his death, his second surviving son, Napoleon, became Emperor of the French.
-Several of Buonaparte's other children received royal titles from their brother and married into royalty.
+Initially a supporter of Corsican independence, he briefly served as an aide to Pasquale Paoli, fighting against the Republic of Genoa and later resisting the French invasion.
+After France annexed Corsica, he aligned with the new regime and in 1777 became the island’s representative at the court of Louis XVI.
+Twenty years after his death, his second surviving son, Napoleon, became Emperor of the French, elevating several of his siblings to royal status through marriage and noble titles.

 Early life

-Carlo Buonaparte was born in 1746 in Ajaccio, Corsica, at the time part of the Republic of Genoa; he already had a sister Maria Gertrude, born in 1741, and a brother Sebastiano, born in 1743.
-His father, Giuseppe Maria Buonaparte, had represented Ajaccio at the Council of Corte in 1749.
-The Corsican Buonapartes were of Tuscan origin.
-Carlo's ancestor, Guglielmo di Buonaparte, had been a member of the Ghibelline-controlled municipal council of Florence in the thirteenth century, when the Guelphs faction took over Florence, Guglielmo and his family fled to Sarzana.
-His descendant Francesco di Buonaparte, sailed from Liguria to Corsica in the 16th century for a new life.
+Carlo Buonaparte was born in 1746 in Ajaccio, Corsica, then part of the Republic of Genoa, to Giuseppe Maria Buonaparte and his wife, Maria Saveria Paravicini (1715–1750).
+He had an older sister, Maria Gertrude (born 1741), and a brother Sebastiano (born 1743).
+In 1749 Carlo's father represented Ajaccio at the Council of Corte.
+The Buonaparte family were of Tuscan origin.
+Carlo’s ancestor, Guglielmo di Buonaparte, served on Florence's Ghibelline-controlled municipal council in the 13th century.
+When the Guelphs faction took power, he and his family fled to Sarzana.
+In the 16th century, Guglielmo’s descendant, Francesco di Buonaparte, sailed from Liguria to Corsica in search of a new life.

-Carlo initially followed in his father's footsteps.
-He studied to be a lawyer at Pisa University.
-Still, following a substantial inheritance from his father's death, he left before earning his degree to tend to his inheritance and take charge of family responsibilities.
+Carlo initially followed in his father’s footsteps.
+He studied to be a lawyer at University of Pisa.
+Still, following a substantial inheritance from his father’s death, he left before earning his degree to tend to his inheritance and take charge of family responsibilities.
 On 2 June 1764, he married fourteen-year-old Maria Letizia Ramolino: the Ramolinos descended from noble Lombard antecedents and were established in Corsica for 250 years.
 Their marriage was arranged by their families.
 Economic convenience was one of several factors considered while arranging the match, the main considerations being cultural compatibility in matters such as speech dialect, church habits, food habits, attire, and other family traditions.
-Buonaparte's new wife brought a dowry of thirty-one acres of land, including a mill and bakery, which yielded an annual income of roughly £10,000.
+Buonaparte’s new wife brought a dowry of thirty-one acres of land, including a mill and bakery, which yielded an annual income of roughly £10,000.